tnearey/SmartPhoneData/README.md

 in the same directory.
 It contains means within-subject and within - activity type of the variables whose original names have the substings -mean(), -std(), -freqMean().
 The variable names are simplified using a camelCase strategy... new words start with capital letters within the variable names.
-See variable name detaisl below.
+See _Variable name details_ below.

 ### Outline of process:
 * Stage 1.
 The "train" data files x\_train.txt, y\_train.txt and subjects\_train.txt are read and consolidated into a single data table.
 This is done via a call to the included function readTrainOrTest('train')
 * Stage 2.
 The "test" data files x\_train.txt, y\_train.txt and subjects\_train.txt are read and consolidated into a single data table.
 This is done via a call to the included function readTrainOrTest('test')
 * Stage 3.
 The variables are renamed programmatically using gsub and a home-grown function called camelCase included in the script.
 * Stage 4.
 The only  selected measured variables are extracted, namely the ones that originally had the substrings substings -mean(), -std(), -freqMean() n their names.
 * Stage 5.
 Package dplyr's summarise with a by_groups argument  is used to summarize the data.
-The call is quite cumbersome, so it has been created as a string programmatically and the string is execuated via eval(parse(text= <long string with necessary summarise command>)) [ See are comments in the script -- an alternate method is also shown in the included function checkSummariesAlternateWay()]
+The call is quite cumbersome, so it has been created as a string programmatically and the string is execuated via `eval(parse(text= <long string with necessary summarise command>))`.
+See are comments in the script -- an alternate method is also shown in the included function `checkSummariesAlternateWay()`.
 * Stage 6.
 The resulting data frame is saved via write.table to the output text file